 - Divorce Mediation – Both parties have an opportunity to come together and openly present their position to a neutral third-party for help finding a resolution

 - Divorce Arbitration – Arbitration, especially binding-arbitration, replaces the trial process and helps settle important matters for the divorcing couple

 - Med-Arb – This relatively new process combines mediation and arbitration into one settlement process

 - Collaborative Divorce – This is one of the most amicable divorce processes and is often easier for everyone involved if it can be achieved

 In all of these situations, an experienced attorney can help guide you through the process and will work hard to make sure your interests are represented.
+To learn more about your options look at these three advantages to mediation and arbitration.
 In the end, your attorney should be looking out for your best interests and the interests of any children involved, so make sure to hire a lawyer who knows how to handle these specific processes.

 Frequently Asked Questions